trevorjamesmartin/Chuck_Norris/README.md

 ![screenshot](screenshots/Screenshot%20from%202019-01-10%2000-58-11.png)

-- filter unwanted content from the configuration menu.
+- open the GNOME shell extension preferences to filter content by category.

 ![screenshot](screenshots/Screenshot%20from%202019-01-10%2000-58-16.png)